Russia’s foreign minister mocks intel on bounties to Taliban

 “We have provided assistance via our channels to help this agreement work,” the Russian foreign minister said.

 Top Pentagon leaders told U.S. Congress on Thursday that reports of Russia offering Taliban militants bounties for killing Americans weren’t corroborated by defense intelligence agencies, but said they are looking into it and the U.S. will respond if necessary.
+Defense Secretary Mark Esper said that the threats were taken seriously, but haven’t yet been found credible.